 ObamaCare helps to ensure that health care coverage is available to any legal U.S. resident who cannot otherwise obtain "quality" healthcare through their employer.
 Your access to health care is no longer in the hands of health insurance companies.

-ObamaCare gives American Employers with over 50 full-time employees the choice between providing insurance that meets the standards of ObamaCare or paying a penalty.
+ObamaCare gives American employers with over 50 full-time equivalent employees the choice between providing insurance that meets the standards of ObamaCare or paying a penalty.
 This penalty helps to offset the cost of employees who aren't covered through their employer to purchase insurance through the public health insurance exchanges instead of using emergency services.

 Unless you make over $200k individual / $250k as a family or small business you are exempt from almost every tax ObamaCare levies.

-ObamaCare requires that all Americans have health insurance either through a private provider or through a state or federal assisted program.
+ObamaCare requires that all Americans have health insurance either through a private provider or through a state or federally assisted program.
 If you don't have insurance you must pay a tax equal to 1% of your income in 2014 and 2.5% in 2016.

-ObamaCare expands Medicaid to over 15 million uninsured low income Americans.
+ObamaCare expands Medicaid to over 15 million uninsured low-income Americans.